tkubica12/dataplayground/README.md

     - Copy operation triggered every hour from SQL tables to Data Lake
 - Stream Analytics getting pageviews stream to bronze tier as Parquet files
 - Event Hub data capture to bronze tier as Avro files

-TBD:
-- Spark jobs as alternative to Data Factory
-- Synapse pipelines as alternative to Data Factory
+- Databricks processing orchestrated by Data Factory
+  - Two clusters - single node and serverless
+  - Notebook to get data from bronze tier and create Delta tables in silver tier
+  - Data movement from SQL do bronze tier and coordinated run of Databricks notebook is orchestrated via Data Factory pipeline

 ## Data analysis (all TBD)
 - Stream Analytics enriching pageviews data with customer information
-- Azure Databricks environment to process data and other demos (visualization, ML)
+- Azure Databricks advanced processing, visualization and ML
 - PowerBI dashboard to visualize data (+ using Synapse or Databricks serverless to read Delta from data lake)
 - AzureML training model using data processed by Databricks